Sentinels

 Sentinels: Iron Portals of Chicagoland

-As the 2023-2024 Garofalo Fellow at the University of Illinois, School of Architecture and the Arts in Chicago, Cédric Van Parys has transformed the meaning of the billboard as a representative monument of American culture by juxtaposing and reconciling word, image and object.
+“Transforming the meaning of the billboard as a representative monument of American culture by juxtaposing and reconciling word, image and object.”

-The Fellowship will conclude with an exhibition at UIC Van Parys will presents a series of photographic and sculptural artworks manifesting a conceptual and material appropriation.
-This is followed by a lecture at the Graham Foundation for Advanced Studies in the Fine Arts, Chicago.
+This Fellowship concluded with an exhibition at the University of Illinois, School of Architecture and the Arts, where I presented a series of photographic and sculptural artworks manifesting a conceptual and material appropriation.
+This was followed by a lecture at the Graham Foundation for Advanced Studies in the Fine Arts, Chicago.

 Exhibition info